ervinsapinis/ervinsapinis/README.md

-👋 Hi, I’m @ervinsapinis.
+🙋‍♂️ Hi, I’m @ervinsapinis.
 I am a determined software developer currently and primarily focusing on C# and .NET oriented programming.
 The passion for programming for me comes from it always being familiar, yet never the same.

-Looking forward to hear from you on :letter:
+Looking forward to hear from you on 📫:
 Email: larmantine@gmail.com
 LinkedIn: https://www.linkedin.com/in/ervins-apinis/